-- Western Interconnection Unscheduled Flow Mitigation Plan (WIUFMP): SPP administers the WIUFMP on behalf of several western utilities, a blueprint for the use of certain controllable devices in the mitigation of congestion along transmission lines in the west.
+A group of six utilities have selected SPP to administer the Western Interconnection Unscheduled Flow Mitigation Plan (WIUFMP), a blueprint for the use of certain controllable devices in the mitigation of congestion along transmission lines in the west.